-I often write about fitness and weight loss topics—particularly at this time of year—and I think a lot of the advice that’s applicable to those audiences could be helpful for freelancers and freelance writers who want to get published and paid to write in 2018.
+I often write about fitness and weight loss topics—particularly at this time of year—and I think a lot of the advice that’s applicable to those audiences is helpful for freelancers and freelance writers who want to get published and paid to write.
 Here is some fitness advice about getting started and staying motivated that applies to writers.

 Sure, you’ve big, lofty, exciting freelance goals.
 I love that!
-But write down one thing you’ll actually accomplish the first week of 2018 that will help you move forward towards a writing career.
+But write down one thing you’ll actually accomplish the first few months of the year that will help you move forward towards a writing career.
 That could be enrolling in my freelance writing online course.
 It could be buying a freelance writing book and committing to reading a certain number of pages.
-It could be registering your domain name and dedicating two hours to starting your website.
+It could be registering your domain name and dedicating two hours a week to starting your website.
 Set a goal you can achieve, write it on a piece of paper and post it where you’ll see it daily.
+You might set a goal to work on your freelance business for 15 minutes a day, five days a week.

 Finding an exercise buddy is a common workout motivation tip—because it works.
 Lots of writers have writing groups that help hold them accountable to word counts, deadlines, and writing goals.
 If you need someone to help hold your hand, consider hiring a freelance writing coach, or, join a Facebook group, or look to a community like Reddit.com for advice.
-I’m a member or FreelancersUnion.org and they have monthly events in major cities.
-You can always reach out to me with freelance writing questions and I’ll do my best to help!
+I’m a member of FreelancersUnion.org and they have monthly events in major cities.
+You can always reach out to me at Diana (at) Diana Kelly to email me with freelance writing questions and I’ll do my best to help!
+Or, post on my Facebook page and I’ll share my advice for all to see.

 You’ve probably heard that many people ditch their new year’s resolutions by the third week of January.
 I interviewed Kathleen Gurney, Ph.D. and financial expert for a personal finance story for Headspace.com and she advised that people who are trying to stick to a budget be prepared for what she calls, ‘frugal fatigue.’
 “Usually, about six weeks in [of sticking to a budget], people get tired of and bored by budgeting their money,” says Gurney.
 “You’re going to feel some anxiety because your whole system is beginning to change.
 Change makes us feel anxious,” she says.
 Know that this “frugal fatigue” will come but that there are going to be some wonderful feelings of success on the other end.
 “Small steps successively taken will help you achieve your long-term goal,” says Gurney.
 She recommends having some small rewards ready for when that comes and be prepared that you might need extra motivation or hand-holding during this time.